codinglabsong/reddit-user-mimic-bot-end2end/README.md

 - Train for more epochs.
 - Use a better evaluation metric like RougeL for early stopping.

-## Data Preprocessing

-1. **Subreddit Selection**
-   - Chosen subreddits: `r/askscience`, `r/AskHistorians`, `r/ExplainLikeImFive`, `r/AskPhysics`, `r/AskSocialScience`, `r/AskDocs`, `r/AskBiology`, `r/AskEconomics`
-   - Dataset size: 4446 examples
-   - Reasoning: There was high volume of general-interest Q&A, high-quality natural science or social science topics, good language quality across diverse communities.
-Quality of data had more weight in selecting subreddits rather than a specific domain of focus, as quality data was needed to get better results within a small training round.
-Diverse subreddits were chosen to prevent the model having a restrictive tone or style.

-2. **Post & Comment Filters**
-    - **Post-level exclusions**
-        - Skip any non-self posts, link/image posts, removed content, cross-posts, locked threads, stickied or mod-distinguished posts, and “over 18” content.
-        - Discard posts by `AutoModerator` or with link flairs in `{"announcement","meta","megathread"}`.
-        - Require `score ≥ 2` and `upvote_ratio ≥ 0.90`.
-        - De-duplicate by title (case-insensitive), and ensure the combined title+body has ≥ 6 words.
-    - **Comment-level exclusions**
-        - Ignore stickied or mod-distinguished comments, any by `AutoModerator`, or comments from the same author as the post.
-        - Require comment `score ≥ 2` and ≥ 30 words.
-    - **Top-comment selection**
-        - Replace “more” comments, then pick the comment maximizing
-        `quality = score * (word_count ** 0.3)`
-        to avoid very short or joke-style replies.
-    - **Duplication Prevention**
-        - Drop duplicate Q–A pairs.

-3. **Text Cleaning**
-   - Strip HTML/Markdown tags using a parser (BeautifulSoup).
-   - Remove fenced code blocks matching ```…```.
-   - Eliminate URLs (`http://` or `https://`) and colon-wrapped emoji codes (e.g. `:smile:`).
-   - Collapse quoted lines beginning with `>` (including multi-line quotes).
-   - Remove bot signature footers matching `*I am a bot…*`.
-   - Replace any sequence of whitespace (spaces, newlines, tabs) with a single space, and trim leading/trailing spaces.

-4. **Train/Val/Test Split**
-   - 80% train, 10% validation, 10% test.
-   - Save raw dataset, and then create separate CSV files for train, validation, and test.

 ## Running the Gradio Inference App

 This project includes an interactive Gradio app for making predictions with the trained model.

 1. **Obtain the Trained Model:**